 By Asset and Union Status:

-You can select one or more specific unions, all unions, or no unions from the “Union Status” dropdown:
+You can select or type in one or more specific unions, all unions, or no unions from the “Union Status” dropdown:

 You can also filter your search by a candidate’s available assets.
 You can select to see results from performers with headshots, video reels, audio clips, or some combination thereof.